-Language Houses: Students have the opportunity to immerse themselves in the language by living in the Language House.
-The Associate is a native speaker, and students organize and participate in numerous cultural activities in the language houses.
+Language Houses: Students have the opportunity to immerse themselves in the language by living in the Parish International House.
+The Language Associate is a native speaker, and students organize and participate in numerous cultural activities in the house.

 Asian Language Courses (ASLN)